-- 1. Clean the Fuel Cap and the area around it. - 2.
-Unscrew and remove the Fuel Cap. - If needed, fill the Fuel Tank to about 1 inch under the fill neck of the Fuel Tank with 87 octane or higher unleaded gasoline that has been treated with a fuel stabilizer additive.
+- Clean the Fuel Cap and the area around it.

+- 2. Unscrew and remove the Fuel Cap.

+- 3. If needed, fill the Fuel Tank to about 1 inch under the fill neck with87 octane or higher unleaded gasoline that has been treated with a fuel stabilizer additive.
 Follow fuel stabilizer manufacturer's recommendations for use.